r2d2-rmbl/xata-subgraph/README.md

 #### ConveyorV2Factory

-Contains data across all of Uniswap V2.
+Contains data across all of XATA.
 This entity tracks important things like total liquidity (in ETH and USD, see below), all time volume, transaction count, number of pairs and more.

 #### Token